How the Free Universal Construction Kit Could Disrupt 3D Printing Industry

 Q: What is the Free Universal Construction Kit?

-Q: How can I implement the Free Universal Construction Kit in my projects?
+Q: How can I use the Free Universal Construction Kit?

-Q: What are the benefits of open-source in education?
+Q: What are the future trends in open-source 3D printing?